LassoSoft/LassoGuide/lasso_guide_source/operations/strings.rst

 .. member:: string->encodeXml()

-   This method returns a string from the base string object with any reserved or illegal XML characters encoded into their equivalent XML entity.
+   This method returns a new string of the base string object with any reserved or illegal XML characters encoded into their equivalent XML entity.

 .. member:: string->decodeXml()